Anthony Rizzo Player Props: Yankees vs. Rangers

-Anthony Rizzo -- with a slugging percentage of .294 in his past 10 games (including zero homers) -- will be in action for the New York Yankees against the Texas Rangers, with Dane Dunning on the hill, on June 23 at 7:05 PM ET.
+Anthony Rizzo and his .415 on-base percentage over his past 10 games (60 points higher than his season-long percentage), will be in action for the New York Yankees against the Texas Rangers and Jon Gray on June 24 at 4:05 PM ET.

 Anthony Rizzo Game Info & Props vs. the Rangers